C0Assassin/RB4-to-RB2/README.md

 # RB4-to-RB2

-Welcome to the RB4 to RB2 repo.
-These files are for Xbox only, PS3 files are always found on the main branch.
+Welcome to the RB4 to RB2 Xbox branch.
+PS3 files always on the main branch.

 ## Songs Completed (20/65):
 *  .38 Special - Caught Up in You